pauljohnson20/Sales_Analysis/README.md

   1. Most sales and profits came from the Western and Eastern regions
   2. Sub-categories like Tables, Bookcases, and Supplies consistently generate losses.
   3. Corporate and Home Office segments show low Sales/Profit ratio due to a high volume of return orders.
-  4. While the overall profit from 49 states is $286,000, five states — North Carolina, Illinois, Pennsylvania, Ohio, and Texas — contribute to a loss of $78,400 which is around 30% Loss.
+  4. While the overall profit from 49 states is $286,000, five states — California, New York, Washington, Michigan and Virginia — contribute to a profit of $226,000 which is around 80% profit.
   5. Approximately 30% of customers fall under Lapsed, Hibernating, and About to Sleep segments in RFM analysis.
   6. Only around 20% of customers are retained quarter-over-quarter, indicating low long-term engagement.